 - Ensure both the seed and fertiliser drives are rotating.
 Note: Problems in this area can be avoided with adequate maintenance and checking the rotation of the drives before commencing. - 2.
-Check that the seed and fertiliser are running evenly through all rows. - Ensure that the bottoms of the delivery tubes are not blocking up with wet soil.
+Check that the seed and fertiliser are running evenly through all rows. - 3.
+Ensure that the bottoms of the delivery tubes are not blocking up with wet soil.
 If this occurs the soil should be allowed to dry before continuing. - 4.
 Check the soil openers for any loose bolts. - 5.
-Check the machine for any loose bolts. - 6.
-Retension all tyne clamps.
+Check the rotation of coulters. - 6.
+Check the machine for any loose bolts. - 7.
+Check the alignment of the coulters and the openers. - 8.
+Retension all tyne and coulter clamps.